-We will, as per the Gambling Commission's guidance, refer to the Commission's website to see any conditions that apply to operating licences covering the way in which the area containing the category C machines should be delineated.
-We will also make ourselves aware of any mandatory or default conditions on these premises licences, when they have been published.
+The licensing authority will, as per the Gambling Commission's guidance, refer to the Commission's website to see any conditions that apply to operating licences covering the way in which the area containing the category C machines should be delineated.
+It will also make itself aware of any mandatory or default conditions on these premises licences, when they have been published.

-4. Casinos
+6. Casinos

-We have not passed a 'no casino' resolution under Section 166 of the Gambling Act 2005, but are aware that we have the power to do so.
-Should we decide in the future to pass such a resolution, we will update this policy statement with details of that resolution.
+The licensing authority has not passed a 'no casino' resolution under Section 166 of the Gambling Act 2005 but is aware that it has the power to do so.
+Should it decide in the future to pass such a resolution, it will update this policy statement with details of that resolution.
 Any such decision will be made by the Full Council.

-We will attach conditions to casino premises licences according to the principles set out in the Gambling Commission's Guidance bearing in mind the mandatory conditions listed in the Guidance, and the Licence Conditions and Codes of Practice published by the Gambling Commission.
+The licensing authority will attach conditions to casino premises licences according to the principles set out in the Gambling Commission's Guidance bearing in mind the mandatory conditions listed in the Guidance, and the Licence Conditions and Codes of Practice published by the Gambling Commission.

-We will, as per the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.
+It will, as per the Gambling Commission's Guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines an operator wants to offer.

-5. Bingo premises
+7. Bingo premises

-We note that the Gambling Commission's Guidance states:
+The licensing authority notes that the Gambling Commission's Guidance states: